mushtavikhan/agriculture-management-system/README.md

 * Market information
 * Additional notes

-The information stored in this section can later be used to calculate revenue and understand the profitability of different farming activities.
+This information can be used to track revenue and calculate farming profitability.

 ---

-  📊 Profit Calculation and Reports
+## 📊 Profit Calculation and Reports

-The system is also designed to support profit calculation and report generation.

-The stored information about harvesting and sales can be used for:
+The system can combine harvest and sales information to support:

 * Seasonal profit calculation
 * Revenue tracking
 * Agricultural reports
 * Data-based decision making

-By combining information from different parts of the database, the system can give a better overall picture of a farmer's farming activities.
+This gives farmers a clearer idea of their overall farming performance.

 ---

- 🗄️ Database Design
+# 🗄️ Database Design

-The Agriculture Management System is designed as a **relational database using MySQL**.
+The system is designed as a **relational database using MySQL**.

-The database design mainly focuses on keeping the data organized and avoiding unnecessary duplication.
+The database focuses on:

-Some of the important database concepts used in the design are:

 * Primary keys
 * Foreign keys